 Once Jetpack is installed, go to the Plugins page and click on the Add New button.
 In the search bar at the top of the window, type "Ecommerce" and select Ecommerce from the results list.
 Click on the Ecommerce plugin link to download and install it.

 Once Ecommerce is installed, you'll need to configure it.
 To do this, open the Ecommerce plugin's Settings page in your browser and click on the General tab.
-Under Website URL, enter your website's full address (including https://).
+Under Website URL, enter your website's full address (including http://).

 Under Server Address, enter your website's hostname or IP address.
 Under Database Name, enter your website's database name (usually wp_).